The Sexy Brutale: Reception

 The Sexy Brutale received "generally favourable" reviews from professional critics according to review aggregator website Metacritic.
 Justin McElroy of Polygon named The Sexy Brutale as his favorite game of 2017 praising the subtle storytelling and puzzle mechanics.
 The same website ranked the game 45th on their list of the 50 best games of 2017, while EGMNow ranked the game 18th in their list of the 25 Best Games of 2017.
-It was also nominated for "Best Setting" in PC Gamers 2017 Game of the Year Awards, and for "Best Puzzle Game" in IGN's Best of 2017 Awards.
+It was also nominated for "Best Setting" in PC Gamers 2017 Game of the Year Awards, and for "Best Puzzle Game" in IGNs Best of 2017 Awards.
 In addition, it was nominated for "Animation", "Music Design", and "Best Writing" at the 2017 Develop Awards; for "Game by a Small Studio", "Puzzle Game", and the "Creativity and Heritage Award" at The Independent Game Developers' Association Awards 2017; for "Game Engineering" and "Game, Original Adventure" at the 17th Annual National Academy of Video Game Trade Reviewers Awards; and for "British Game" and "Debut Game" at the 14th British Academy Games Awards.